-If you're travelling to Sydney from overseas and have never driven in Australia before, there are a few things you'll need to think about before you get behind the wheel of your rental car from the Sydney airport.
+If you’re travelling to Sydney from overseas and have never driven in Australia before, there are a few things you’ll need to think about before you get behind the wheel of your Brisbane Airport car rental.

 1) You will have to drive on the left

-This can be difficult to get your head around if you've spent your whole life driving on the right.
-When you first get into your rental car in Sydney, take it for a test drive in a quiet street or car park, until you get the hang of where everything is.
+This can be difficult to get your head around if you’ve spent your whole life driving on the right.
+When you first get into your car rentals Brisbane wide, take it for a test drive in a quiet street or car park, until you get the hang of where everything is.

 If you think it’s going to take too long to get used to using gear stick with your left hand, you may wish to opt for an automatic rental car – this should make life a little easier!

 2) You can use a foreign licence

 If you are going to be driving around Australia for three months or less, you can use a foreign licence.
 According to Transport Roads and Maritime Services, this licence must be current, you must not have been disqualified from driving in Queensland or anywhere else, and your foreign licence can’t have been suspended or cancelled.

 Your foreign licence must also be written in English.
 If it’s not, you will have to keep an English translation with you at all times, or organise an International Driving Permit (IDP).
 This can be issued by associated members of the Australian Automobile Association (AAA).